 What is the minimum money I need to start stock trading in India?

-This is one of the most asked question by the beginners when they start investing in stock market.
+This is one of the most asked questions by the beginners when they start investing in stock market.
 Different newbie investors in different formats ask the same question.
 It goes like this:

 What should be the ideal amount to start investing in the Stock Market?